Picture of electric vehicle on a long drive

 Understanding Range Anxiety

 Probably any time you've had a discussion on electric vehicles or contemplated buying one, the topic of range on a single charge came up.
-There's no way around it—I do think people overestimate its importance, likely due to the endowment effect or status quo bias from the ICEs we've known for decades.
+There's no way around it, I do think people overestimate its importance, likely due to the endowment effect or status quo bias from the ICEs we've known for decades.
 Nevertheless, it's still a very important topic.
 Range anxiety refers to the fear that an electric vehicle will run out of battery before reaching its destination or a charging station.
 It's a common concern among potential EV buyers, but how justified is it today?
-Let's find out by exploring the advancements in EV range and how modern electric vehicles are addressing these concerns.
+Below we look at how far modern EVs actually go and how they address the concern.

 Tesla Model S Long Range

-The Tesla Model S Long Range boasts an impressive range of up to 405 miles on a single charge.
+The Tesla Model S Long Range offers an impressive range of up to 405 miles on a single charge.
 This range is comparable to many gasoline vehicles, effectively eliminating range anxiety for most drivers.
-Whether you're commuting to work or embarking on a road trip, the Model S has you covered.
+Commuting to work or heading out on a road trip, the Model S has you covered.

 Ford Mustang Mach-E